John Ewart: Early life

 Ewart was born in Melbourne, Victoria to Alfred Adam Ewart, an insurance agent and his wife Jennie Grace Madge Lois (nee Macauley).
+He was educated at Scotch College, Hawthorn.

 Career

-Ewart began his acting career when he was cast as Dopey at the age four in a 3XY radio production of Snow White.
+Ewart's mother was, he claimed, 'a frustrated actress if I ever saw one' and pushed him 'unwilling' into acting (his father had hoped he would become a dentist).
+He was cast as Dopey at the age four in a 3XY radio production of Snow White.
+He was first seen on stage, still a child, in Chekhov's The Proposal.
 At the age of 18, he made his film debut in the lead role of Mickey O'Riordan in Charles Chauvel's production of Sons of Matthew.

 Ewart appeared in hundreds of Australian radio, theatre, film and television productions.
 To many thousands of Australians who grew up in the 1950s and '60s, he will be remembered as 'Jimmy', the boyishly cheeky co-presenter of the ABC Radio Children's Session, and in the title role of its long-running serial The Muddle-Headed Wombat.

+In the 1960s he was involved with the Phillip Street Theatre, notably the 1965-66 production A Cup of Tea, a Bex and a Good Lie Down.
+In the 1970s he was frequently seen in sitcoms: he told TV Week in 1976 that 'Whenever they want a short, fat, funny looking bloke they call Ewart.'

 He was well known for his role in the film Sunday Too Far Away, his ongoing role in the Australian TV series The Restless Years in 1980–81, and his lead role opposite Nicole Kidman in Bush Christmas.
 He was proudest of his starring role in the 1977 film The Picture Show Man.

 Personal life

-Ewart married four times, firstly to Lorraine Marie Croke, a Sydney beauty consultant in May 1951 and had twins, a son and a daughter, but divorced a few years later, he then married Susan Mary Newton, a classical singer and actress on radio, stage and TV on 17 April 1966, with whom he had two daughters.
+Ewart married four times, firstly to Lorraine Marie Croke, a Sydney beauty consultant, in May 1951.
+The couple had twins, a son and a daughter, but divorced a few years later.
+Ewart then married Susan Mary Newton, a classical singer and actress on radio, stage and TV on 17 April 1966, with whom he had two daughters.
 They divorced in 1978.
 On 24 December, he married public relations consultant Patricia De Heer.

 In 1992 he became engaged to TV presenter Jane Fennell, but they postponed the wedding after the death of her father, Ewart's long time friend Willie Fennell.
 They were married on 8 March 1994 in a bedside ceremony as Ewart was dying of throat cancer.
 He died five days after the wedding.